vollmerm/simplescheme.js/README.markdown

 simplescheme.js
 ===============

-This is a very simple lisp interpreter implemented in Javascript.
+This is a very simple (Scheme-like) Lisp interpreter implemented in Javascript.
 I started working on this for fun and to help me study for my programming languages class.

 You can demo the interpreter with this [rudimentary web interface](http://gaia.ecs.csus.edu/~vollmerm/simplescheme.js/).

 Usage
 -----

-Pass lisp code to the parse() function to eval it, or pass lisp-like code in Javascript array form to the eval function directly.
+Pass lisp code to the parse() function to eval it.
+A string containing s-expressions is returned.

 So this: